Hero Image

 MSW — Master of Social Work

-Southern Adventist University’s Master of Social Work (MSW) program equips graduates to provide client support, counseling, and advocacy through evidence-based social work practice.
-Grounded in a Christ-centered mission, the program prepares students for leadership and professional practice in schools, hospitals, orphanages, prisons, hospice settings, government agencies, and community organizations.
+Equips graduates to provide client support, counseling, and advocacy through evidence-based social work practice.
+Grounded in a Christ-centered mission.
+Prepares students for leadership and professional practice in schools, hospitals, orphanages, prisons, hospice settings, government agencies, and community organizations.

 Program Highlights